A Python Package for Sampling from Copulae: clayton: Random vector generator

 The following code illustrates the random vector generation for a bivariate Archimedean copula.
-By defining the parameter of the copula and the sample's length, constructor of this copulae are available and might be call using \texttt{Clayton()} method such as :
+By defining the parameter of the copula and the sample's length, the constructor for this copula is available and can be called using the \texttt{Clayton} method, such as: